neugierige/swift-style-guide/README.md

 ![Intrepid Pursuits](intrepid-logo.png)
 #Swift Style Guide

-This is the documentation of Intrepid best practices and style regarding the Swift language.
+This is the documentation of Intrepid's best practices and style regarding the Swift language.

 ##Making / Requesting Changes

-Feedback and change are encouraged!
-The current maintainers of this style guide are @brightredchili.
+Feedback and change requests are encouraged!
+The current maintainers of this style guide are the developers of [Intrepid](http://www.intrepid.io).
 If you have an issue with any of the existing rules and would like to see something changed, please see the [contribution guidelines](CONTRIBUTING.md), then open a pull request. :zap:

 ##Goals